Our Commitment to Each Other

 Refrain from "Fixing" and Advising

-We are here to bear witness to one another’s experience, not to give advice or offer solutions.
+We are here to bear witness to one another’s experience, not to give advice and offer solutions.

 To simply be present with someone is a great gift.
 Practice the art of openness and empathy, creating an environment where people can experience being deeply seen and heard.